 Now, I will translate the above into fountain pen physics, with one exception.
 Since we have not handled capillaries and surface tension, I will use for ink transport a thin pipe, rather than a capillary.
 I will talk about the difference in the next chapter.

 Diagram 2 is very similar to diagram 1 – the bird bath.
 The lower water surface is replaced by a piece of paper, saturated enough to withstand the outside air-pressure thus preventing air to enter through the bottleneck.
 The equilibrium of forces can be achieved and sustained.
 The flow of ink stops.

 Don’t get too excited.
 What I described is only a thinking model.
-But mind you, it may well have been the function of earlier feeds.
+But mind you, it may well have been the function of early fountain pens.
 The resulting line of writing would have been rather blotchy.
 However, having said this, if we can make these burps of ink small enough and more frequent then the flow will be more continuous, and we have achieved one of the functions of the feed.

-Since we are curious, let’s leave behind what we know and explore characteristics of liquids and solids, which make the feed function, namely: surface tension and capillaries, in as far as they concern ink and the surface of the feed.
+Since we are curious, let’s leave behind what we know and explore characteristics of liquids and solids, which help the feed to fulfil its function, namely: surface tension and capillaries, in as far as they concern ink and the surface of the feed.